Asian Studies at Northeastern University

 Northeastern’s Asian Studies program offers two degrees: a Bachelor of Arts degree in Asian Studies, and a Minor in East Asian Studies.
 There are several things that distinguish Northeastern as an excellent place to study Asia:

-- There are more than thirty affiliated faculty affiliated with the Asian Studies program, studying East, Southeast and South Asia from across the disciplines.
-Our faculty are actively engaged in cutting edge research, and have recently published books and journal articles on a range of topics related to history, politics, public policy, religion and ethics, urbanization, business, international relations, law, culture and others.
+- There are more than thirty affiliated faculty affiliated with the Asian Studies program, studying East, Southeast, and South Asia from across the disciplines.
+Our faculty are actively engaged in cutting-edge research and have recently published books and journal articles on a range of topics related to history, politics, public policy, religion and ethics, urbanization, business, international relations, law, culture, and others.

 - Northeastern offers an unusual wealth of opportunities to study and work in Asia.
-In addition to semester abroad opportunities at several universities in Asia, Northeastern students have gone on 4-6 week Dialogue of Civilization trips in recent years to China, India, Indonesia, Japan, and Taiwan.
+In addition to a semester abroad opportunity at several universities in Asia, Northeastern students have gone on 4-6 week Dialogue of Civilization trips in recent years to China, India, Indonesia, Japan, and Taiwan.
 In addition, we are constantly seeking Co-op opportunities for students in Asia, and recent co-op postings have included China, Indonesia, and Cambodia.